Table of Contents

 Earmuffs, on the other hand, cover the entire ear and provide more comprehensive protection against noise.

 Both earplugs and earmuffs can be found in a range of noise reduction ratings, allowing workers to choose the right level of protection for their needs.
+If you’re not sure what’s the best option for your use cases and settings, we recommend reaching out to our product experts for a consultation.

-5. PPE helmets and hard hats
+Helmets and hard hats

-They come in a variety of styles and materials, including plastic, fibreglass, and aluminium, and offer varying levels of protection depending on the type and use case.
+Helmets come in a variety of styles and materials, including plastic, fibreglass, and aluminium, and offer varying levels of protection depending on the type and use case.

 Your PPE clothing selection will vary depending on your industry and use case, but the most common PPE includes coveralls, sleeves, fall protectors, and protective shoes.

-Protective coveralls are worn over clothing to shield workers from dirt, grime, and other harmful substances.
+• Protective coveralls are worn over clothing to shield workers from dirt, grime, and other harmful substances.
 They come in a variety of materials, including cotton, polyester, and polypropylene, and can be designed with features such as reinforced seams, multiple pockets, and flame-resistant properties.

-Protective sleeves, on the other hand, provide additional protection to the arms and wrists, helping to prevent cuts, scrapes, and other injuries.
+• Protective sleeves, on the other hand, provide additional protection to the arms and wrists, helping to prevent cuts, scrapes, and other injuries.
 They are typically used in construction, manufacturing, and transportation.

-Fall-protectors are designed to prevent falls from heights and can include harnesses, lanyards, and other safety equipment.
+• Fall-protectors are designed to prevent falls from heights and can include harnesses, lanyards, and other safety equipment.
 They are typically used in construction, roofing, scaffolding, and aerial work.

 Protective work equipemtn PPE_3.webp

-Browse our extensive catalogue of Personal Protective Equipment (PPE) from certified European suppliers!
+Browse our extensive catalogue of Personal Protective Equipment (PPE) from certified European suppliers

 Conclusion

-So, whether you’re new to industrial procurement or a professional industrial buyer, it’s important to understand the different types of personal protective equipment available and how to choose the best options for your use case while keeping high quality and compliance at the forefront of your selection criteria.
+Personal protective equipment (also known as PPE) is fundamental for keeping industrial workers safe on the job.
+So, whether you’re new to industrial procurement or a professional industrial buyer, you should know what are the different types of PPE available and how to choose the best options for your use case while keeping high quality and compliance at the forefront of your selection criteria.

 Our comprehensive PPE catalogue includes many certified and top-rated European suppliers to give you peace of mind along with good deals.
+Check out our selection of PPE supplies or get in touch with our experts for a personal quote.

 Read more